Lipa Feingold Sheet Music and Patents

 Lipa Feingold moved to Denver in 1908 with his family and they resided in the city's west Colfax East European Jewish community.
 Feingold worked as a jeweler, but he composed musical compositions and lyrics in English and Yiddish in his spare time.
-In 1925 he left Denver for New York City to pursue his musical career.
-The collection consists of a number of Feingold's published sheet music as well as records in his musical collection.
+In 1925 he left Denver for New York City to pursue his musical career in Tin Pan Alley.
+The collection consists of a number of Feingold's sheet music, bulletins and jewelry patents.

 - Feingold, Lipa, 1878-1945 (Composer, Person)